 My Lord and my help

-The Lord created all people, including those I give my gifts too and me (Hebrews 1:10).
+The Lord created all people, including those I give my gifts to and me (Hebrews 1:10).
 God is my provider.
 He is in control of my life.
 When I’m afraid of not having the acceptance I want from others, I realize that He provides for everything I need.
 He is my help.
 God promises he will never leave me and never forsake me.
 He is always there and always present (Hebrews 13:5).

 Pleasing people or loving people?

-I am realizing I’m prone to look for acceptance from others through gift giving.
+I am realizing that I’m prone to look for acceptance from others through gift giving.
 Pleasing people by showering them with gifts that I cannot afford is not God’s way.
 In fact, it’s a sin that can enslave me (Galatians 1:10).
 I’m tempted to be a slave to my credit cards and others’ responses to my gifts.
-I can want their acceptance and to look good in their eyes.
+I want their acceptance and to look good in their eyes.
 I’m finding out that the gift giving can be more about what I can get rather than giving to others.